-Based on the study, staff believes solutions exist to mitigate the impacts of additional traffic in south Ames.
-Some of the recommend projects are incremental capacity increases that may have to be implemented as part of larger projects.
-Staff believes that at the time of rezoning a development agreement will be need to establish the developer's responsibility for roadway improvements and timing of improvements.
+Based on the study, staff believes solutions exist to mitigate most of the impacts of additional traffic in south Ames.
+Not all intersections have feasible mitigations identified for future conditions, notably S. 16th Street and Duff Avenue.
+Some of the recommend projects are incremental capacity increases that may have to be implemented as part of larger projects and cannot be undertaken solely by the developer.
+Staff believes that at the time of rezoning a development agreement will be needed to establish the developer's responsibility for roadway improvements and timing of improvements.
+It's likely that such a development agreement would propose discrete improvements that can be completed in relation to the development of the site and obligations the City would take on to complete longer term improvements.